-A patio roof or an overhead may be attached to the house with a ledger, as shown at right, or it can be freestanding, as shown below.
+A patio roof or an overhead may be attached to the house with a ledger or it can be freestanding, as shown below.

 In either case, the structure is supported by a series of posts or columns, which in turn rest on a concrete slab or on piers and footings.